-Safeguarding Shelter for Wildlife & People
+Safeguarding Shelter for Wildlife and People

-Fostering the Flow Between Land & Sea
+Fostering the Flow Between Land and Sea

 Constricted waterways block fish and wildlife and put us all at risk of flooding from climate change.
-Maine rivers form a 75,000-mile network and support biodiversity along our riparian arteries, providing protection for many rare, threatened, and endangered species.
+Maine rivers form a 75,000-mile network and support biodiversity along our riparian arteries, providing protection for many rare, threatened and endangered species.
 Aging dams and inadequate road crossings constrict these courses.
 By restoring free-flowing rivers and streams, we will increase the resilience of these networks and foster one of the most connected, intact river systems in the nation.

 Stimulating a Sea Change in Fishery Management

-The Gulf of Maine is warming faster than 99 percent of the world’s oceans.
-It is one of the most complex and productive marine environments on the planet—but it is threatened by chronic overfishing, habitat loss, and the effects of a changing climate.
+The Gulf of Maine is warming faster than 99% of the world’s oceans.
+It is one of the most complex and productive marine environments on the planet—but it is threatened by chronic overfishing, habitat loss and the effects of a changing climate.
 TNC partners with fishermen to develop more sustainable fishing practices and to collect better data about how species are adapting to a warming Gulf.
 As conditions become even more unpredictable, these partnerships will help protect this vital habitat and the communities that depend on it.

-Curbing Carbon Through Policy & Practice
+Curbing Carbon Through Policy and Practice

 Reducing the amount of greenhouse gases we send into the atmosphere is up to us.
 Maine has the highest carbon emissions and spends the most on energy per capita in New England.
 That’s why TNC partners with policymakers and leaders to shape bold, innovative approaches that reduce emissions in Maine—and beyond.
 Collaborating to build public support for these initiatives helps ensure their continued success.
-Our priorities include advancing clean energy, incentivizing energy-efficient practices, and setting ambitious emissions-reduction targets.
+Our priorities include advancing clean energy, incentivizing energy-efficient practices and setting ambitious emissions-reduction targets.

 Planning with Partners to Face the Future

 Hotter summers, warmer winters, shifting seasons, stronger storms—these changes affect natural and human communities alike.
 For solutions to be sustainable, they must address the needs of both.
-Across the state, TNC digs into work with communities and leaders at every level, strengthening our collective response to climate change through innovative policies, cutting-edge science, and direct action.
+Across the state, TNC digs into work with communities and leaders at every level, strengthening our collective response to climate change through innovative policies, cutting-edge science and direct action.

 Maine is an exceptional place to plan and prepare for climate change.
 Our extraordinary ecosystems provide opportunities to lessen the extent and adapt to the consequences of this escalating crisis, and our local efforts are vitally connected to the search for global solutions.
-Our team has been applying the expertise we built working to restore rivers, developing relationships with Wabanaki partners, and creating water funds to projects all over the world.
+Our team has been applying the expertise we built working to restore rivers, developing relationships with Wabanaki partners and creating water funds for projects all over the world.

-The Climate is Changing and So Must We
+The Climate Is Changing and So Must We

 Our ability to face climate change is dependent on our ability to join together.
-Together, we can restore the connections between land, river, and sea that sustain the resilient ecosystems we need to protect life on a warming planet.
+Together, we can restore the connections between land, river and sea that sustain the resilient ecosystems we need to protect life on a warming planet.